engtuncay/engtuncay.github.io/csharp-dotnet/cs-w3-oop-02-class.md

 When a variable is declared directly in a class, it is often referred to as a *field* (or *attribute*). (or *property*)

 It is not required, but it is a good practice to start with an uppercase first letter when naming classes.
 Also, it is common that the name of the C# file and the class matches, as it makes our code organized.
-However it is not required (like in Java). (to:zorunlu değil)
+However it is not required (like in Java).

 *Create an Object*